Dunes (stamps)

 Dunes in philately refers to the many editions of stamps produced in the Trucial States (today the United Arab Emirates or UAE).
-The stamps, printed in great profusion in the 1960s and early 1970s, are mostly near-worthless today.
+The stamps, printed in profusion in the 1960s and early 1970s, are mostly near-worthless today.

 History

-Britain managed the Trucial States' external relations (a result of the 1892 "Exclusive Agreement" treaty), including the management of posts and telegraphs - the states were not members of the UPU - the Universal Postal Union).
+Britain managed the Trucial States' external relations (a result of the 1892 Exclusive Agreement treaty), including the management of posts and telegraphs - the states were not members of the UPU - the Universal Postal Union).
 The Government of India opened its first post office in Dubai in 1941 and its operation was taken over by British Postal Agencies, a subsidiary of the GPO (General Post Office) in 1948.
 Stamps of the time were British stamps surcharged with rupee values, until in 1959 a set of "Trucial States" stamps was issued from Dubai.

 In 1963, Britain ceded responsibility for the Trucial States' postal systems to the Rulers of the Trucial States.
 An American philatelic entrepreneur, Finbar Kenny, saw the opportunity to create a number of editions of stamps aimed at the lucrative collector's market and in 1964 concluded a deal with the cash-strapped emirate of Ajman to take the franchise for the production of stamps for the government.
 Kenny had made something of a specialty out of signing these deals, also signing with the Ruler of Fujairah in 1964, and getting involved in a bribery case in the U.S. over his dealings with the government of the Cook Islands.